 HEART TRANSPLANTATION-II

-PRACTICED & PROPOSED METHODS OF EXTENDING THE TRANSPLANT DONOR POOL & OTHER NEW DEVELOPMENTS For a conventional heart transplant to happen, there has to be a donor with a functionally acceptable heart.
+PRACTICED & PROPOSED METHODS OF EXTENDING THE TRANSPLANT DONOR POOL & OTHER NEW DEVELOPMENTS For a conventional heart transplant, there has to be a donor with a functionally acceptable heart.
 The team leader has to decide whether to proceed with the transplant.
-The ejection fraction, a measure of the heart's contractile force, the myocardial and wall thicknesses, the cavity dimensions, and the absence of regional wall motion abnormalities anywhere are all critica
+The ejection fraction, a measure of the heart's contractile force; the myocardial and wall thicknesses; the cavity dimensions; and the absence of regional wall motion abnormalities are all critically evaluated, espe

 PREGNANCY & HEART DISEASE